Quebec Nordiques: Team identity, culture and supporters

 Les Nordiques' branding revolved around the Flag of Quebec, and both the team and the flag became symbols of Québécois nationalism.

-Les Nordiques and their supporters were deeply entrenched in Québécois nationalism.
-From their founding in 1972 as part of the World Hockey Association (WHA), the Quebec Nordiques came to symbolise not only regional pride but also a distinct cultural identity rooted in Francophone heritage and aspirations for political autonomy.
+The Nordiques and their supporters were deeply entrenched in Québécois nationalism.
+From their founding in 1972 as part of the World Hockey Association (WHA), the Quebec Nordiques came to symbolize not only regional pride but also a distinct cultural identity rooted in Francophone heritage and aspirations for political autonomy.
 Right from their founding, the team leaned into Québécois identity by using a French-language name.
-Unlike other Canadian teams who sang the Canadian national anthem in English, Les Nordiques sang the anthem exclusively in French, which was also the predominant language of the locker room.
-Throughout their tenure, Francophones dominated Les Nordiques' rosters.
+Unlike other Canadian teams who sang the Canadian national anthem in English, The Nordiques sang the anthem exclusively in French, which was also the predominant language of the locker room.
+Throughout their tenure, Francophones dominated the Nordiques' rosters.
+For most of their tenure, the Nordiques organization operated almost entirely in French, unlike the other NHL teams with large francophone fanbases, the Canadiens and Senators.
+For example, public address announcements were only given in French.

 By the late 1970s and throughout the 1980s, the Nordiques increasingly became associated with Quebec's rising sovereignty movement.
 The team's logo, uniforms, and branding prominently featured the fleur-de-lis, a long-standing emblem of Quebecois identity and the provincial flag.
 This visual symbolism resonated with supporters of the Parti Québécois and other pro-independence factions, who viewed the team as an unofficial ambassador for their cultural and political ideals.
 During games, it was not uncommon to see fans waving Quebec flags or chanting slogans associated with provincial pride.